 Photography and filming is a bit of a touchy subject while in Turkmenistan.
 While it is fine for you to have your camera and photograph the many unique, strange and beautiful things you will see during your visit, keep in mind that there are many restrictions.

-Anything you see that is government related in strictly off limits to photography and film.
+Anything you see that is government-related is strictly off-limits to photography and film.
 Photographing military guards is also a big no-no.

 When wandering the bazaars, do not shoot photos at will.
 If you wish to take a photo, you need to ask permission from any of the people in the photo.
 Most of the time they are happy to pose for a photo or allow you to photography their stalls.

 Sneaking photos isn’t wise nor something we encourage.
 People were watching out for each other and we had one instance in our group where someone asked to photograph something, got permission but offended someone that was walking by at the time.

 They had to show the person the photo to ensure that they hadn’t captured them in it.
 With tour guides and booked experiences, there were no issues taking photos with people in them.